wangyu09/exkaldi-rt/README.md

 1. Instead of _subprocess_ in Python, use Pybind to build the interface with C++ library.
 (It is being gradually completed.)

-2. Still use multiple threads to drive each components ( We have tried to use multiprocessing, but we have encountered some difficulties in data communication between different processes, and are considering solutions. )
+2. Still use multiple threads to drive each components ( We have tried to use multiprocessing, but we have encountered some difficulties in data communication between different processes, and are considering solutions.
+Multi-threading may cause a certain amount of resource congestion and affect the realtime factor, so we still plan to use multi-process in future versions.)

 3. Improve the Packet to carry more infomation.